 Trainee Sign Language Translators (TSLT) have skills in English and in translation at Level 4 of the National Occupational Standards (B2).
 Due to this lower skill level, TSLTs may not be used for complex translation projects where there is a significant risk to the parties involved, e.g. the translation of legal contracts.

-We offer a professional BSL translation service and only used qualified BSL translators registered with the NRCPD.
+We offer a professional BSL translation service.
+We only use qualified or regulated trainee BSL translators registered with the NRCPD.
 We have expertise in translation, filming and editing to ensure that you receive a high quality final product.
 We film in HD as standard.